OpenTranslationBible/open-bible/en-GB/37.Haggai/md/haggai-01.md

 ## Haggai 1:15

-on the twenty-fourth day of the sixth month, in the second year of King Darius.
+on the twenty-fourth day of the sixth month, during the second year of King Darius.